 In April 2016, the City published an Analysis of Impediments to Fair Housing Choice which included a fair housing community survey and workshop.
-The Fair Housing Survey was conducted from November 2015 to February 2016 and received 44 responses, 42 of which had no experienced housing discrimination in the City.
+The Fair Housing Survey was conducted from November 2015 to February 2016 and received 44 responses, 42 of which had not experienced housing discrimination in the City.
 The survey was distributed at the Nakaoka Senior Center, Civic Center, Parks and Recreation center, City Council meetings, and on the City's website.
 Table E-34 shows the race or ethnicity and income group of the respondents.
 One respondent indicated they had experienced discrimination and one respondent was unsure.
 Neither reported the incident.
-The respondent indicated they had experienced discrimination is African American.
-The City did not receive any comments during the fair housing workshop or during the 2016 Draft AI public review period.
+The respondent that reported experiencing discrimination was African American.
+The City did not receive any comments during the fair housing workshop or during the 2016 Draft Al public review period.